mredig/SKUtilities2/README.md

 * And finally, the catchall.
 There may be other issues I didn't experience or foresee.
 So other than everything, it should work right!

+#### Known Issues:

+* Long press gestures, when released, will trigger the "tap up" function if they are released with a button focused.
+Workaround is to turn navMode to kSKUNavModeOff on the begin state of the gesture and kSKUNavModeOff on the release.

+		-(void)longPressed:(UIGestureRecognizer*)gesture {

+			switch (gesture.state) {
+				case UIGestureRecognizerStateBegan:
+					SKUSharedUtilities.navMode = kSKUNavModeOff;
+					// do long press actions here
+					break;
+				case UIGestureRecognizerStateEnded:
+					SKUSharedUtilities.navMode = kSKUNavModeOn;
+					break;

+				default:
+					break;
+			}

+		}

 ### Requirements:

 **Xcode 7+**